 Being the daughter of Uranus, Mnemosyne was, like other Titanides, also the goddess of Time.
 She also presided over the underground oracle in Boeotia.

 Mnemosyne impersonated a river of the same name in Hades, the Underworld, which flowed parallel to the river Lethe (river of Oblivion).
 The souls of the dead had to drink the water of Lethe so that they would forget their past lives when they were reincarnated.
-The souls of the novices were to drink from the spring of Mnemosyne.
+The souls of the novices however drank from the spring of Mnemosyne.

-Fountains, springs and rivers were symbols of Mnemosyne.
-The springs, or fountains, of Lethe (oblivion) and Mnemosyne (memory), were the key part of the cult of Mnemosyne in Livadia Boeotia).
+Fountains, springs and rivers are symbols of Mnemosyne.
+The springs, or fountains, of Lethe (oblivion) and Mnemosyne (memory), were the key part of the cult of Mnemosyne in Livadia Boeotia.
 However, other fountains featured in her story were real rather than mythical.

 There were numerous ones dedicated to Mnemosyne and the Muses in ancient Greece and Rome.
 It was thought that fountains dedicated to the Muses brought inspiration to poets, while their mother, Mnemosyne, was often regarded as the first Muse.

 - Most mentions of Mnemosyne occur in the myths where action takes place after the fall of the Titans.
 She was still worshiped by the Ancient Greeks long after the Titans had long been forgotten.

 - Ancient authors often appeal to Mnemosyne as a source of inspiration.
 Homer invokes her in the Iliad, Pindar in his poems, and finally Plato, in several of his philosophical dialogues.
 The goddess is honored in Homeric and Orphic Hymns.
 Apart from that, she is rarely mentioned in the myths, and mostly in passing references.
 We should, however, mention Hesiod’s description of Mnemosyne’s genealogy and mythology in the Theogony.